-Incredibly, not a single mention was made throughout the day by any of the panellists of the dangers of realigning with the EU.
+Incredibly not a single mention was made throughout the day by the panellists of the dangers of realigning with the EU.

-Do they honestly think that even a general realignment will be cost free?
+Do the panel honestly think that even a general realignment will be cost free?
 Strapped for cash as they are, the EU would surely come rattling the tin as a price for 'enhanced co-operation.'